What is a hearing?

 When and where will the hearing be held?

-Your AAT Contact Officer will contact you between 7 and 14 days before the hearing to tell you the date, time and location of the hearing.
-We will also send you a letter.
+We will contact you before the hearing to tell you the date, time and location of the hearing.

 Who will be at the hearing?